alexandre-nadin/slash/README.txt

 Shells are fun.
 Bash is fun.
 Bash learning curve has seemed pretty logarithmic to me:
   - Novice level is reached in no time.
   - Advanced level in time.
   - Expert level takes way more time.
+I might be reaching it.
   - Guru level, well I couldn't tell.

 Slash is an attempt to add cool features to Bash while broadening my knowledge on the shell.

-Development is still at an early stage, no clear specs have been defined, they come when I feel features might be interesting to add to Bash, or simply fun.
+Development is still at an early stage, no clear specs have been defined, they come when I feel features might be interesting to be added to Bash, or simply fun.

-Once in a while, I stop what I'm shelling and I think: "Mmm, right now I would love to be able to do this and that, with bash."
+Once in a while, I stop what I'm shelling about and I think: "Mmm, right now I would love to be able to do this and that, with bash".
 Sometimes simply choosing to use another language is more relevant.
 Maybe Korn shell does it, Yes.
 Surely I could also write my own shell in C. Certainly.

 But.
 What if.
 What if those features were implemented in Bash?